Ecuador–Japan relations: High-level visits

-Bilateral relations
+Agreements

 Both nations have signed a few bilateral agreements, such as a Treaty of Friendship, Trade and Navigation (1918); Agreement on Technical Cooperation (1992); Agreement in Health Cooperation (2014); Agreement of Cooperation in Agriculture (2014); Memorandum of Cooperation in Knowledge and Information (2018) and an Agreement of Cooperation in Energy (2018).

 Trade and Investment

 In 2017, trade between Ecuador to Japan totaled US$800 million.
 Ecuador's main exports to Japan include: cacao, shrimp, bananas, broccoli and minerals.
 Japan's main exports to Ecuador include: automobiles and parts; and specialized machinery.
 Between 2011 and 2015 Japan invested over US$1.3 million in Ecuador.